LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

 .. c:function:: int SPRKStepRootInit(void* arkode_mem, int nrtfn, ARKRootFn g)

    Initializes a rootfinding problem to be solved during the integration of the ODE system.
-It must be called after :c:func:`SPRKStepCreate`, and before :c:func:`SPRKStepEvolve()`.
+It *must* be called after :c:func:`SPRKStepCreate`, and before :c:func:`SPRKStepEvolve()`.

+   To disable the rootfinding feature after it has already been initialized, or to free memory associated with SPRKStep's rootfinding module, call :c:func:`SPRKStepRootInit` with *nrtfn = 0*.

+   Similarly, if a new IVP is to be solved with a call to :c:func:`SPRKStepReInit()`, where the new IVP has no rootfinding problem but the prior one did, then call :c:func:`SPRKStepRootInit` with *nrtfn = 0*.

    :param arkode_mem: pointer to the SPRKStep memory block.
    :param nrtfn: number of functions :math:`g_i`, an integer :math:`\ge` 0.